 A Final Word

-Current options for international payments are full of drawbacks.
-Money transfers are pricey, take a long time to finalize and involve intermediaries.
+Popular options for international payments are full of drawbacks.
+Money transfers are pricey, take a long time to finalize, and involve intermediaries.
 Thus, more and more companies are seeking a better way to send and receive funds.
 Fortunately, there is one.

-Blockchain technology is still new and poorly tested to be common worldwide.
+Blockchain technology is still new and poorly tested.
 However, big-name companies are exploring it and providing valuable data in favor of the method.
-Blockchain has everything that current international payment methods lack: safety, speed and transparency.
+Blockchain has everything that current international payment methods lack: safety, speed, and transparency.

 Perhaps, we are witnessing a new shift in the trends.
-Companies that are jumping on the blockchain bandwagon are likely to gain a competitive advantage over those who stick to traditional methods.
+Enterprises that are jumping on the blockchain bandwagon are likely to gain a competitive advantage over those who stick to traditional methods.
+In summary:

-- Blockchain contains information about all transactions that have ever been made within it which records all payments between parties
+- The blockchain contains information about all transactions that have ever been made within it, which records all payments between parties

-- A bank always an extra player between the parties which requires you to pay multiple fees with your transactions
+- A bank is always an extra player between the parties, which requires you to pay multiple fees with your transactions

 - Blockchain offers direct payments from company to company, and reduces costs for everyone involved

-- Blockchain allows banks to check the contracts involved to see if the right amount of money was provided which is done in seconds, saving people so much time and stress
+- Blockchain allows banks to check the contracts involved to see if the right amount of money was provided, which is done in seconds, saving time and stress